peterrham/projects/javascript_tests/README.txt

 An example where a table row can consume all the remaining vertical space in a window.

+./html5_canvas_full_window.html

+Using an html5 canvas to consume the full window width.
+It mostly works, but not quite, not sure why.

 ./jquery_hello_world.html

 Trivial of loading the standard jquery javascript library from the